dev-gothi/Verilog-Projects/README.md

 # Verilog HDL Projects

-It is A collection of digital circuits that I built while learning Verilog/SystemVerilog.
+It is the collection of digital circuits that I built while learning Verilog/SystemVerilog.
 Starts from the basics (half adder, gates) and goes up to sequential stuff like shift registers, counters, and RAM.
 Everything properly tested and Simulated.

 ---